hamtana/cosc349-requestService/README.md

 Both the Request & Management service containers are served by a database; a single container running a PostgreSQL.

+### Description of the Repository:
+Within the root of this repository is a build.gradle with dependencies to 3 other sub-projects, common, request-service and management-service.
+The common directory contains all the Data Access objects & Domain classes.
+While the request and management services each contain java web server code and information for the end-points for each service.

 ### To run the project follow these steps:
 1. clone the repository
 2. ensure you have docker desktop running.